Pink Calls Donald Trump ‘Disgusting,’ Says ‘We Are All Better Than This’

-Pink had a few more choice words for Donald Trump in a new tweet posted to her Twitter account this week.
-The singer once again called out the 45th President of the United States on the social media site in the early hours of June 8 as she called Trump “disgusting” and made it clear that she doesn’t consider herself to be against the whole Republican Party, only the president and his most loyal followers.
+Pink had a few more choice words for U.S. President Donald Trump in a new tweet posted to her Twitter account this week.
+The singer once again called out the president on the social media site in the early hours of June 8 as she called Trump “disgusting” and made it clear that she doesn’t consider herself to be against the whole Republican Party, only the president and his most loyal followers.

-Pink’s latest call out of the current president came after one Twitter user asked the mom of two if she would “be silent” about her political beliefs if a Democrat won the upcoming U.S. presidential election in November.
+Pink’s latest words came after one Twitter user asked the mom of two if she would “be silent” about her political beliefs if a Democrat won the upcoming U.S. presidential election in November.

 “You always have such outspoken views about Republicans.
 When your side is back in office, will you be silent like you were from 2008-2016?” they asked the mom of two.